Here’s an April-focused version you can paste in, keeping your structure and tightening anything that was tied to February/March.

 📍 PGA National Resort

 Guests can participate in guided beekeeping experiences at PGA National Resort, learning about sustainable practices, honey production, and the important role bees play in Florida’s ecosystem.
-It’s a unique, family-friendly activity that blends education with outdoor exploration.
+It’s a unique, family-friendly activity that blends education with outdoor exploration and takes full advantage of April’s warm spring weather.

 📍 Palm Beach Gardens City Hall Municipal Campus

-One of the city’s most popular weekly gatherings, the Gardens GreenMarket brings together local farmers, artisan food vendors, plants, crafts, and live music.
-The market runs throughout the winter and spring season and serves as a regular community hub for residents and visitors alike.
+The Gardens GreenMarket remains one of Palm Beach Gardens’ most popular weekly gatherings, bringing together local farmers, artisan food vendors, plants, crafts, and live music.
+Running through the spring season, it serves as a weekly community hub for residents and visitors who want a relaxed, local start to their Sunday.

 📍 Downtown Palm Beach Gardens

-This free live music series invites residents to enjoy outdoor performances while dining and shopping in the Downtown Palm Beach Gardens lifestyle district.
-Restaurants and shops throughout the area also host additional live music and events throughout the month.
+The free live music series continues into April, inviting residents to enjoy outdoor performances while dining and shopping in the Downtown Palm Beach Gardens lifestyle district.
+Restaurants and shops throughout the area often layer in their own happy hours, specials, and additional live music, keeping the center active on weekend evenings.

 📆 February 25 – March 1, 2026